hoangduytran/blender-manual/manual/render/shader_nodes/textures/sky.rst

    :align: right
    :alt: Sky Texture Node.

-The *Sky Texture* node adds a procedural Sky texture.
+The *Sky Texture* node generates a procedural sky.
+It's typically used in combination with the :doc:`/render/shader_nodes/output/world`.

 Inputs